Epcot International Food & Wine Festival: 2014 Eat to the Beat Concert Series

+These performers rotated through America Gardens Theater three times during the day during the festival, at 5:30 pm, 6:45 pm, and 8:00 pm.

 2015

 The 2015 Epcot International Food & Wine Festival ran from September 25 through November 16.
 The 2015 festival saw the additions of new booths including the Cheese Studio, the Wine Studio, Intermissions Café, The Outpost, Chew Lab, and Sustainable Chew, the latter two being inspired by the ABC show The Chew, as well a Dominican Republic booth.
 Also, the Ocean Spray Cranberry Bog returned for its fourth year after a one-year absence.
 Two countries did not return from the 2014 lineup, Puerto Rico and Singapore.

 2015 Eat to the Beat Concert Series

 The lineup included the return of Dennis DeYoung, Starship with Mickey Thomas, Christopher Cross, The Pointer Sisters, 38 Special, and Air Supply, alongside newcomers Tiffany, Maxi Priest, Everclear, and Chaka Khan.

 2016

 The 2016 Epcot International Food & Wine Festival ran from September 14 through November 14.
 The 2016 festival saw the additions of new booths including the Brewer's Collection, the Chocolate Studio and the Islands of the Caribbean.
 Not returning from the 2015 lineup included the booths of Fife & Drum, The Outpost, and Terra.
 The Wine Studio was combined with the Cheese Studio to become the Wine & Dine Studio, while The Chew Lab and Sustainable Chew combined to become The Chew Collective.
 The festival also included new premium events at some of the Disney resorts for the first time, including events at Disney's Contemporary Resort, Disney's Grand Floridian Resort & Spa, Disney's Polynesian Village Resort & Disney's Yacht Club Resort.